sergmain/metaheuristic-docs/p/function.md

       commit: 5d809f50e3ccb45688deefd9e1e70f6202d8d18a
 ```

-For using git as source of snippet two fields must be defined:
+For using git as source of Function, two fields must be defined:
 - sourcing - git .
-This value tells Station that it function is stored in git repository
+This value tells Processor that Function is stored in git repository
 - git - definition of git, the follow additional fields must be specified:
 -- repo - url to git repo
 -- branch - name of branch which will be used